Fact-Checking Republicans' Defense Of The GOP Health Bill

 If you have cancer and buy insurance that doesn't pay for your cancer treatment, your pre-existing condition is effectively excluded.

-Rod Blum, R-Iowa, at a town hall in Dubuque:
+Rod Blum, R-Iowa, at a town hall in Dubuque

 "If you're getting your insurance through the group health care marketplace — your employer — nothing changes," Blum told constituents this week.
 "If you're getting your health insurance through Medicare, nothing's going to change.
 If you're currently getting your health insurance through Medicaid, nothing's going to change."